josephfogarty/IceSUBS/README.md

 ## Numerics of the Code

 As mentioned above, the domain for this ice block is 2 meters.
 Using a spatial mesh of 400 cells, we have a length of 5 mm between nodes.
-We set a dt of 0.5, however this number may be changed in the code.
+We set a dt of 0.5 seconds, however this number may be changed in the code.

 The main numerical method utilized here is the Crank-Nicolson method, an implicit method that is second-order accurate in space and time.
 The Crank-Nicolson method gives rise to solving a sparse linear system every time step.
-The Python module `scipy.sparse` allows for quick iterations of solving these systems.
+The Python module `scipy.sparse` allows for quick iterations of solving these sparse linear systems.

 ## Models in the Code